tkem/CarreraDigitalControlUnit/README.md

 Carrera® is a registered trademark of Stadlbauer Marketing + Vertrieb GmbH.

-cardiff is not an official Carrera® product, and is not affiliated with or endorsed by Stadlbauer Marketing + Vertrieb GmbH.
+This is not an official Carrera® product, and is not affiliated with or endorsed by Stadlbauer Marketing + Vertrieb GmbH.

 Thanks to [Stephan Heß](http://www.slotbaer.de/) and [Peter Niehues](http://www.wasserstoffe.de/carrera-hacks/) for doing all the